anushmhd/FileBeat/README.md

 File System Interaction Module: This module will handle reading and interacting with the file system, including scanning directories, listing files, and reading file contents.

 Hashing Module: Implement functions to calculate cryptographic hashes (e.g., MD5, SHA-256, SHA-512) of files.
 Hashing is essential for verifying file integrity and detecting any unauthorized changes.

-Database Module: Create a database or data structure to store file information, including file paths, file hashes, timestamps, etc. This module will be used to maintain a baseline of file integrity.

 Baseline Generation Module: Build a module to create a baseline of file integrity.
 This involves scanning the system, calculating hashes, and storing the results in the database.
 The baseline will be used as a reference for future integrity checks.